a-schneider-fmi/balloon-operator/README.md

     * `imei`: The unique IMEI of the RockBLOCK to send to
 * options in section `rockblock`:
     * `user`: Rock 7 Core username
-    * `password`: Rock 7 Core password
+    * `password`: Rock 7 Core password; instead of saving the password unencrypted in the ini file, it is recommended to use the system keyring for encrypted password storage via the `credentials.py` script
-This is also compatible with the structure of the communication ini file.
+This is compatible with the structure of the communication ini file.

+### Password storing script

+The command-line tool `credentials.py` saves passwords encrypted in the system keyring.
+This should be preferred over saving the passwords in plain text in the communication ini file.

+Arguments:
+* `-e username` : store email password for username
+* `-r username` : store Rock 7 Core password for username
+* `-w username` : store webserver password for username

 ## File formats